milasudril/midiconstants/README.md

-# midi-constants -- An unofficial MIDI SDK
+# midiconstants -- An unofficial MIDI SDK
 This repository contains all (General)MIDI constants in semicolon delimited text files.